26 February 2026 – WHGAA – Weekly Newsletter

 Dear Member,

-Interest is growing as we build up to The Huts 50th anniversary on April 12th with the start last weekend of the treasure hunt and the ‘guess the number of beans in the jar’ as well as the weekly membership prize draw.
-There are eleven unclaimed £10 vouchers with another three to be drawn this weekend.
+Interest is really building as we head towards The Hut’s 50th anniversary on April 12th.
+The treasure hunt and the guess the number of beans in the jar competition kicked off last weekend, along with our weekly membership prize draw.
+There are currently eleven unclaimed £10 vouchers, with another three to be drawn this weekend.

-Multi sowing means sowing more then one seed per cell in module trays or pots.
-It’s a helpful way of growing more plants in a smaller space, using less compost.
-It works for many kinds of veg including peas, beetroot, onions and leeks.
+Multi‑sowing means sowing more than one seed per cell in a module tray or pot.
+It’s a great way to grow more plants in less space while using less compost.
+It works particularly well for peas, beetroot, onions and leeks.

-They are ready to plant out when the seedlings are 6-8 cm tall in their clusters.
-When large enough harvest the whole clump or twist out one or two.
-I did this with onions a couple of years ago as I had grown so many and I was really pleased with the results, give it a try!
+Seedlings are ready to plant out when they reach 6–8 cm tall, still in their clusters.
+When mature, you can harvest the whole clump or gently twist out one or two at a time.
+I tried this with onions a couple of years ago after over‑sowing, and the results were excellent — well worth giving it a go.

-You may be chitting your seed potatoes and you need to keep checking to make sure you have the most eyes showing on each one, turn them round if not.
+If you’re chitting seed potatoes, keep an eye on them to make sure the most eyes are facing upwards — turn them if needed.
 Also check your onion and shallot sets to ensure nothing is nibbling them.
-Better still plant them in pots to give them a start by growing the roots prior to planting out.
+Even better, start them off in pots to encourage root growth before planting out.

-We still have a range of seed potatoes, onions, shallot and garlic left to choose from.
-If you have not bought any yet or simply need more then come to The Hut this weekend.
-We also have a choice of summer flowering bulbs available.
+We still have a good range of seed potatoes, onions, shallots and garlic available.
+If you haven’t bought yours yet — or need a few more — pop into The Hut this weekend.
+We also have a selection of summer‑flowering bulbs.

-All entry fees will go towards the Willen Hospice so please support these when you next visit The Hut.
+All entry fees go directly to Willen Hospice, so please support these when you next visit.

-On Sunday April 12th – our 50th anniversary – we will be open between 10am and 2pmso please make a note in your diary now.
-Apart from very special offers we are expecting the mayor to attend, and we will be presenting the Willen Hospice with the money we have raised so far from your donations.
-It would be to see members joining in with the celebrations.
+On Sunday 12th April, our 50th anniversary, The Hut will be open from 10am to 2pm.
+Please add the date to your diary.
+Alongside some very special offers, we are expecting the Mayor to attend, and we will be presenting Willen Hospice with the funds raised so far.
+It would be wonderful to see members joining in the celebrations.

 Happy Gardening